buildkite/docs/pages/test_analytics/permissions.md

 * Delete suites

 If your organization has teams enabled, the suite creation permissions are managed at a team level.
 Suite creation permission controls can be found on the Teams Settings page.
 Without teams enabled, the suite creation permission control can be found on the Member Permissions page.

+Note:  The Team-Level permissions on a given pipeline, will override the lower priviledge member permisions in the team settings.